aces/Loris-MRI/docs/scripts_md/MRI.md

 ### getProject($subjectIDsref, $dbhr, $db)

-Looks for the project id using the C<session> table C<ProjectID> as a first resource, then using the C<candidate> table C<RegistrationProjectID>, otherwise, look for the default_project config value, and return C<ProjectID>.
+Looks for the project id using the `session` table `ProjectID` as a first resource, then using the `candidate` table `RegistrationProjectID`, otherwise, look for the default\_project config value, and return `ProjectID`.

 INPUTS:
   - $subjectIDsref: subject's information hash ref
   - $dbhr       : database handle reference
   - $db         : database object

-RETURNS: the C<ProjectID> or an error if not found
+RETURNS: the `ProjectID` or an error if not found

+### getCohort($subjectIDsref, $projectID, $dbhr, $db)

+Looks for the cohort id using the `session` table `ProjectID` as a first resource, for the cases where it is created using the front-end, otherwise, look for the default\_cohort config value, and return `CohortID`.

+INPUTS:
+  - $subjectIDsref: subject's information hash ref
+  - $projectID    : the project ID
+  - $dbhr         : database handle reference
+  - $db           : database object

+RETURNS: the `CohortID` or 0

 ### compute\_hash($file\_ref)